GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

     - [R3.8] If a user is unable to pay for a ride he will be banned from the system until the pending payment will be satisfied.

-- [G4] Incentivize a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.(Note that discounts and penalties will not be applied to short rides, further details in Text Assumption n.1)
+- [G4] Incentivise a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.(Note that discounts and penalties will not be applied to short rides, further details in Text Assumption n.1)

     - [R4.1] The system will show in the car display a QR code that must be scanned by the user, using the application, to check in.
 If 2 or more users check in, in addition to the driver, a discount will be applied to the ride.
     - [R4.2]  The system will apply a discount in the case that a car is left with more the 50% of the battery capacity available.